Danack/FunctionTypes/function_type_rfc.md

 uses_returns_int($badClosure);
 ```

-i.e. that code behaves as if it was wrapped by an intermediate function that has the same parameters as the callable, but the return type of the callable type.
+i.e. that code behaves as if it was wrapped by an intermediate function that has the same parameters as the callable (cf. variance), and the return type of the callable type.

+Example where the callable has compatible parameters:
 ```
 function wraps_and_returns_int($callable) {
     return (int $x): int {